riquene-n1/WEB_PROJECT_CIGI/README.md

 2. Start the server with `npm start`
 3. Open `http://localhost:3000/index.html` in a browser

-### Crawling catalog PDFs
+### Adding catalog PDFs
-1. Download desired catalog PDFs from the Tsubakimoto website and place them in the `catalog/` directory of this project.
+1. Place any existing catalog PDFs in the `catalog/` directory or upload them via the Admin page when creating a product entry.
-2. Install extra dependencies: `npm install pdf-parse` (may require internet access).
-3. Run `node crawler.js` to parse the PDFs and insert placeholder rows into the SQLite database.
-Adjust the parsing logic to extract real specifications as needed.
+2. Optional: run `node crawler.js` to parse PDFs in bulk and insert entries into the SQLite database.

 ## Next Steps
-- Migrate the dataset to Oracle once the schema is finalized
-- Expand the admin features for editing existing entries (update implemented in this version)
-- Implement a crawler to collect catalog specifications from `https://tsubakimoto-tck.co.kr/goods_main.php` and populate the Oracle database with the retrieved information
+- Improve PDF parsing logic in `crawler.js` for automatic data extraction
+- Add more validations and UI polish